Reading & Writing Test

 Physical Fitness Test

 The MCOLES physical fitness test consists of four separate events: vertical jump, sit-ups, push-ups, and a ½ mile shuttle run.
-The cost to take the test will be no more than $45.00.
+The cost to take the test will be $45.00.
 Candidates should contact the test site directly to register for the physical fitness pre-enrollment test.
 See test site links below.

 Official notification of the test results will be given to the candidate on the day of the test.
 The results will be on an official form and the score will be reported as PASS or FAIL.